aqzhyi/Sublime-Better-Completion/README.md

 ## Relevant issues

-> How to trigger classname tip when every typing?
+> How to trigger completions tip when every typing?

 Open file `Packages/User/Preferences.sublime-settings` or click `Setting - User` from menu.
 In my case, I just setup the `auto_complete_triggers` property as follow: